-The Membrane System requires a source of clean, pressurized, and heated air for separation.
-The two most common sources are HP Air Storage Tanks or a LP Compressor.
-The air must be properly filtered to CGA Grade D or E air quality prior to entering the Membrane System so it will not damage or plug the Membrane fibers.
-Specifications for Grade D and E.
+The membrane system requires a source of clean, pressurized, and heated air for gas separation.
+The two most common sources are HP air storage tanks or an LP compressor.
+The air must be properly filtered to CGA Grade D or E air quality prior to entering the membrane system so it will not damage or plug the semi-permeable membrane fibers.

 Regulators Adjust Input Pressure

-Nuvair utilizes high quality air regulators to adjust for Maximum allowable supply pressures, which are 5000 psi for HP Supply or 250 psi for LP Supply.
-The Input Pressure Regulator reduces air pressure to acceptable levels for the Membrane.
+Nuvair utilizes high-quality input pressure air regulators to adjust for maximum allowable membrane supply pressures, which are 5,000 psi for HP supply or 250 psi for LP supply.

-The air is heated to a temperature that provides stability over a wide range of ambient conditions and is optimal for membrane permeation.
-The heated air enters the Membrane, which is made up of thousands of miniature hollow fibers running axially through a cylindrical housing.
+Incoming air is heated to a temperature that provides stability over a wide range of ambient conditions and is optimal for membrane permeation.
+The heated air enters the membrane, which is made up of thousands of miniature hollow fibers running axially through a cylindrical housing.

 Semi-Permeable Fibers Separate Gases

-The walls of these fibers are semi-permeable and designed for different gases to move through them (or permeate) at different speeds.
-The resulting gas mixture is known as the "permeate".
-As air flows through the hollow fibers, both oxygen and nitrogen permeate through the fiber walls.
-The oxygen permeates faster than the nitrogen, which produces permeate with an oxygen content greater than air.
-The gas that reaches the end of the hollow fibers without permeating is almost entirely nitrogen and is discharged.
+The semi-permeable fiber walls of the membrane allow different gases to move through them (or permeate) at different speeds.
+The resulting gas mixture is known as the “permeate.”
+As air flows through the hollow fibers, oxygen molecules permeate faster than nitrogen, producing permeate with an oxygen content greater than that in air.
+The gas that reaches the end of the hollow fibers without permeating is almost entirely nitrogen and is discharged from the system.

-Flow Rate and Pressure Control O2% in Mix
+Flow Rate and Pressure Control the O2% in Mix

 Multi-Point O2 Sensors Monitor Mix

-The resulting Nitrox mixture is analyzed for O2% by O2 sensors before delivery to the Nitrox Compressor and again at the point of final Nitrox delivery.
+The resulting nitrox mixture is analyzed for O2% by oxygen sensors before delivery to the nitrox compressor and again at the point of final nitrox delivery.

 Temperature Control Provides Efficiency

-The permeable membrane is most efficient at about 40 degrees C. An integrated heater provides this optimal temperature and stability, which means that there will be very little temperature fluctuation resulting in a stable O2% flux level during the course of the day.
+The Nuvair denitrogenating membrane can operate without a heater if the intake air temperature supplied by a low-pressure compressor is at 59°F (15°C) or warmer.
+But for maximum efficiency, intake air should be at ~104°F (~40°C).
+An integrated heater provides this optimal temperature and stability, which means that there will be very little temperature fluctuation resulting in a stable O2% flux level throughout the course of the day.

 Humidity Control Protects Membrane Life

-The Nuvair Membrane is efficient and durable with a 20 - 25 year life depending on use.
-Nuvair offers a 36 month limited warranty on Nitrox membranes.
-The increased durability comes from the process that allows permeation through a special coating on the outside of the plastic tubes in the membrane, unlike other manufacturers who place the coating inside the plastic tubes.
+The Nuvair membrane is efficient and durable with an expected 20- to 25-year service life depending on use.
+Nuvair offers a 36-month limited warranty on nitrox membranes.
+The increased durability of our membranes comes from the manufacturing process that allows permeation through a special coating on the outside of the plastic tubes in the membrane.
+Other manufacturers only coat inside the tubes.
 This outside coating means the fibers will not be damaged as easily with hydrocarbons and oil vapor.

 High Pressure System Option